INDUSTRY // ENTERPRISE AI & SAAS

 Three engagements define our enterprise AI and SaaS work.

 Twinsoft AI builds enterprise AI twins.
-They came to us with a vibe-coded prototype and enterprise pilot calls already on the calendar.
-We kept the working logic, rewrote the spine, and delivered a pilot-ready MVP in two weeks without compromising the UI bar an enterprise room expects.
+They came to us with vibe-coded software and enterprise pilot calls already on the calendar.
+We kept the working logic, rewrote the spine with proper AI integration, and delivered a pilot-ready MVP in two weeks without compromising the UI bar an enterprise room expects.

 Hyperstate AI ran an AI-assisted music production platform on a GPU-heavy monolith.
 We broke it into orchestrated services and swapped self-hosted ML libraries for scalable alternatives.
 Latency down, bill down, deployments boring.
 The startup later ran out of funding after launch, and the case study says exactly that.

 Polity is an enterprise platform on seven microservices.
-We owned QA across all of them and multiple vendors for 1.5 years.
+Our software quality assurance owned all of them across multiple vendors for 1.5 years.
 Hundreds of bugs closed, release gates held through every refactor.

 Prototype-to-production hardening